sarahatlane/Employee-Management-System/README.md

 cd employeemanagementsystem

-f your project is already in an existing python3 virtualenv first install django by running
+If your project is already in an existing python3 virtualenv first install django by running

 $ pip3 install django